I believe many of them can be answered more in-depth or just better so I’ve decided to collect the FAQ and answer them in this article.

 - When visitors move from blog.example.com to example.com, should I use UTM parameters to see the number of visitors that come from my blog to my homepage?

-- Are all five UTM parameters required when tagging links?
+- Are all five UTM codes required when tagging links?

-- Is it a good idea to add UTM parameters on other websites’ URLs in my blog to show we’re sending them traffic in their analytics?
+- Is it a good idea to add UTM codes on other websites’ URLs in my blog to show we’re sending them traffic in their analytics?

 - Is it possible to hide Google Analytics UTM parameters?